elucidata/storefront/docs/why.md

 - No `switch` blocks of doom.
 - No keeping a constants file.
 - No need for consumers to require several files to work with a single store: Flux should be an implementation detail, consumers should be able to deal with a Store like a plain object.
+- The term 'Action Creator' is weird and too verbose.

 Not to be overly negative, there are excellent parts of Flux that are kept: